ReSwift/ReSwift/README.md

 Using this library you can implement apps that have an explicit, reproducible state, allowing you, among many other things, to replay and rewind the app state, as shown below:

 ![](Readme/Assets/timetravel.gif)

 #Extensions

 This repository contains the core component for Swift Flow, the following extensions are available:

-- [Swift-Flow-Router](https://github.com/Swift-Flow/Swift-Flow-Router): Provides a SwiftFlow compatible Router that allows declarative routing in iOS applications
+- [ReSwift-Router](https://github.com/ReSwift/ReSwift-Router): Provides a ReSwift compatible Router that allows declarative routing in iOS applications
-- [Swift-Flow-Recorder](https://github.com/Swift-Flow/Swift-Flow-Recorder): Provides a `Store` implementation that records all `Action`s and allows for hot-reloading and time travel
+- [ReSwift-Recorder](https://github.com/ReSwift/ReSwift-Recorder): Provides a `Store` implementation that records all `Action`s and allows for hot-reloading and time travel

 #Example Projects

-- [CounterExample](https://github.com/Swift-Flow/CounterExample): A very simple counter app implemented with Swift Flow.
-This app also demonstrates the basics of routing with SwiftFlowRouter.
+- [CounterExample](https://github.com/ReSwift/CounterExample): A very simple counter app implemented with Swift Flow.
+This app also demonstrates the basics of routing with ReSwiftRouter.
 - [Meet](https://github.com/Ben-G/Meet): A real world application being built with Swift Flow - currently still very early on.

 #Contributing